Rental Housing Program

 A Short Term Rental is defined as a dwelling unit providing transient accommodations for periods of less than one (1) month, more than three (3) times per year.
 Such rentals are only permitted in specific zoning districts as determined by the City of Grand Haven Zoning Ordinance.
-Those districts include: Southside, Old Town, Central Business District, Dune Residential, Waterfront-2 and North Shore.
+Existing certified short-term rentals may continue and transfer to new owners.
+New requests for short-term certification are possible in the following zoning districts: Southside (only properties that front on Franklin between 5th and Harbor), Old Town (only on Key Street Segments subject to special use approval), Central Business District, Dune Residential (subject to special use approval) and Waterfront-2.
 In addition, Short Term Rentals are permitted within Grand Landing, The Elliott on Seventh, and Harbourfront Condos.
 It should be noted that although a property may be located in one of these zoning districts, the property must be a legal conforming use and have sufficient off-street parking to be eligible to operate as a short-term rental.
 Chapter 9, Article X provides some additional regulations for Short Term Rentals; including the requirement to display a copy of the Certificate of Compliance.
-City Regulations – for display inside Short Term Rental Units

 Property Maintenance Code Enforcement

 The Planning and Community Development Department strives to achieve voluntary compliance with the City’s Codes through a process of notification and increased education.
 To accomplish this end, a partnership with the Department of Public Safety was formed in 2008 and resulted in the creation of a new position; Code Enforcement Officer.
 The Officer assists the Department in enforcing the property maintenance code throughout the community with the ultimate goal of improving and maintaining property values and overall quality of life in the City of Grand Haven.
-To report a public nuisance for Code Enforcement investigation, please call (616) 847-3490 or send an email including your name, the address of the property in question, and the reason for the complaint to email@example.com for an immediate response.
-Property Maintenance Code Expectations for Property in Grand Haven
+To report a public nuisance for Code Enforcement investigation, please call (616) 842-3460 or send a complaint to SeeClickFix.

 All complaints received will be examined and resolved in an efficient manner.
 Falsification of a complaint can result in a Civil Infraction being issued to the person making the unjustifiable claims against a property owner.
 No complaint will be acted on unless there is undeniable evidence that such violation took place.
 Any complaint that represents an immediate health/safety risk should call 911 or call the Ottawa County Central Dispatch non-emergency line at (800) 249-0911.
 Tenants and occupants of rental property can also make a complaint with the Building Official if they feel that the rental property in which they reside is unsafe or does not meet the minimum code requirement.
 This would include both interior and exterior conditions.
 All persons who file a complaint will be asked for their name and address.
 The City does not interfere with landlord/tenant disputes (i.e., lease disagreements or late fees associated with delinquent payment of rent).